Free no-obligation site survey · Nationwide coverage Contact Us

 Sectors and buildings we coat

-Almost all of the preparation is carried out by our team: washing down the panels, treating any corrosion, masking glazing, signage and adjacent surfaces, and protecting the ground beneath the work area.
-A small amount of preparation on your side, though, makes the programme run more smoothly and protects your own property while spraying is under way.
+Almost all the prep is ours: washing the panels, treating corrosion, masking glazing, signage and adjacent surfaces, and protecting the ground beneath the work.
+A little on your side, though, keeps the programme smooth and protects your own property while spraying is under way.

-Keep routes open for spray equipment and powered access platforms, including gates and yard entrances
+• Keep routes open for spray equipment and powered access, including gates and yard entrances

-Cut back any vegetation growing against or close to the cladding
+• Cut back any growth against or close to the cladding

-Tell us about external alarms, CCTV, lighting and roller doors that must stay in use during the work
+• Tell us about external alarms, CCTV, lighting and roller doors that must stay live during the work

-Let neighbouring properties know if access equipment will pass close to a shared boundary
+• Let neighbours know if access equipment will pass close to a shared boundary

-Anything that cannot be moved is masked and sheeted before any coating is applied.
-If you raise these points at the survey stage we can build them into the plan, so there are no surprises on the first morning of the job.
+Anything that cannot be moved is masked and sheeted before coating starts.
+Raise these at survey and we build them into the plan, so there are no surprises on the first morning.

-A correctly applied cladding coating needs very little attention once it has cured, but a simple maintenance routine helps the finish keep its colour and protective performance for as long as possible.
+A correctly applied coating wants very little attention once it has cured, but a simple routine helps it keep its colour and protection for as long as possible.

-The most useful habit is an occasional gentle wash-down with clean water and a soft brush or low-pressure rinse, which removes the dirt, traffic film and airborne salts that slowly dull any painted surface.
-This matters most on buildings near the coast, busy roads or industrial processes.
-Avoid harsh solvents, abrasive pads and aggressive high-pressure jetting at close range, as these can damage any coated finish, not just a sprayed one.
+The most useful habit is an occasional gentle wash with clean water and a soft brush or low-pressure rinse, which lifts the dirt, traffic film and airborne salts that slowly dull any painted surface.
+It matters most near the coast, busy roads or industrial processes.
+Keep harsh solvents, abrasive pads and aggressive close-range jetting off it, as those damage any coated finish, not just a sprayed one.

-It also pays to look over the elevations during routine building maintenance: check that gutters are clear, that fixings remain sound and that nothing is rubbing against or striking the panels.
-If a panel is scuffed or chipped, by a delivery vehicle or forklift for example, report it early, because a small localised touch-in is far simpler than dealing with corrosion that has crept under a damaged area.
-Keep a record of the coating system and colour used so that any future maintenance can be matched to it.
+It also pays to look over the elevations during routine maintenance: check the gutters are clear, the fixings are sound and nothing is rubbing against or striking the panels.
+If a panel is scuffed or chipped, by a delivery vehicle or forklift say, report it early, because a small touch-in is far simpler than corrosion that has crept under a damaged area.
+Keep a note of the system and colour used so any future work can be matched.

 Common questions

-Cladding Spraying for Commercial and Industrial Buildings FAQs
+Cladding Spraying, Painting & Refurbishment for Commercial and Industrial Buildings FAQs

 How much does it cost to spray cladding?

 There is no flat rate.
-The cost of cladding spraying depends on the area, the height and access, the panel type and how much cleaning, corrosion treatment and making good is needed first.
-We survey the building free of charge and give a written quotation for the work it actually needs, so the figure reflects your elevation rather than a generic estimate.
+It depends on the area, the height and access, the panel type and how much cleaning, corrosion treatment and making good comes first.
+We survey the building for free and quote in writing for the work it actually needs, so the figure reflects your elevation rather than a generic estimate.

-In most cases, yes.
-Where the panels are structurally sound but faded or chalked, spraying restores the finish and weather protection for a fraction of the cost of stripping and re-cladding, and with far less disruption.
-If panels are failing or beyond economic repair, we will tell you honestly that replacement is the better route.
+Most of the time, yes.
+Where the panels are sound but faded or chalked, spraying restores the finish and weather protection for a fraction of stripping and re-cladding, and with far less disruption.
+If the panels are failing or beyond economic repair, we will tell you straight that replacement is the better route.

 What is the best paint for metal cladding?

 There is no single best product.
-The right coating depends on the original panel finish, its condition and the exposure of the building.
-We specify a system suited to plastisol, PVF2 or bare metal during the survey, with the correct primer and preparation, which matters far more for durability than the brand name on the tin.
+The right coating depends on the original finish, its condition and how exposed the building is.
+We specify a system to suit plastisol, PVF2 or bare metal at survey, with the right primer and prep, which matters far more for durability than the brand on the tin.

 Do you work on live commercial sites?